Tkocean/Aurora/README.md

 [![](https://img.shields.io/badge/Magisk-v26.1-blue)](https://github.com/topjohnwu/Magisk/releases/tag/v26.1)

 ## UPDATA
-    - 4.20 Update iptables code
+    - 4.20 Update iptables code.
-    - 4.23 Change the operating logic of some functions and simplify the configuration file
+    - 4.23 Change the operating logic of some functions and simplify the configuration file.
-    - 4.28 Simplify the script code and update the script running logic
+    - 4.28 Simplify the script code and update the script running logic.
-    - 5.20 Abandon the script command line and change it to an independent program, adding more new functions to the original functions; optimize the execution logic of iptables
+    - 5.20 Abandon the script command line and change it to an independent program, adding more new functions to the original functions; optimize the execution logic of iptables.
-    - 6.08 Use the iptables command to shield the stun port to prevent WebRtc from leaking the real IP; optimize the local dns processing logic
+    - 6.08 Use the iptables command to shield the stun port to prevent WebRtc from leaking the real IP; optimize the local dns processing logic.

 ## Xposed module,can be used for fixed gateway IP
     https://github.com/XhyEax/SoftApHelper